Skip to main content

 Deductions: Only the following may be deducted from the tax rate:

-• Deductions for donations, in the terms provided in the Personal Income Tax Law and in the Law on the tax regime of non-profit entities and tax incentives for patronage.
+• Deductions for donations, under the terms provided for in the Personal Income Tax Law and in the Law on the tax regime of non-profit entities and tax incentives for patronage.

-• The withholdings that would have been made on the income.
+• The withholdings that have been made on income.